 Having worked in land administration for many years, Esri's Brent Jones has seen all types of projects succeed and fail.
-We know the reasons for most of the failures – building an unsustainable and unscalable system, not understanding the total cost of ownership, poor system security, inadequate funding models, lack of local capacity, costly maintenance of custom-built software, and many more.
+The reasons for most of the failures are clear – building an unsustainable and unscalable system, not understanding the total cost of ownership, poor system security, inadequate funding models, lack of local capacity, costly maintenance of custom-built software, and many more.
 Although there is no golden ticket to success, in this column Brent describes how we can increase our chances of success by learning from these failures.

 The End of Custom Code

 For most applications, developing software by writing code is a thing of the past.
 Modern software platforms have application builders that enable you to build mobile apps, web maps and web apps with just a few keystrokes.
 There is no longer a reason to hard-code workflows either.
 Yes, you may do things differently and your legal structure may have requirements that others don’t, but that doesn’t mean you have to hard-code them.
 Just like web apps and maps, you can configure workflows and tasks to fit your organization’s needs.
 Remember, every line of code you write needs to be maintained and requires staff.
 Moreover, when your system is upgraded, all custom code needs to be updated as well.
 This is a cause of many land system failures.
 So, unless you have sustained access to a lot of resources, don’t code.

 Modern systems offer configurability.
 Whether you are working on valuation workflows, parcel editing or data sharing and publishing, these are all configurable in ArcGIS.
 Leveraging standards such as the Land Administration Domain Model (LADM) and Open Geospatial Consortium (OGC) web services makes it relatively simple to configure your land administration workflows.
 This is key to system sustainability.